 Round of its own accord.

 Plath begins her poem ‘The Times Are Tidy’ with an ironic note “Unlucky the hero born” at the so-called heroes of her time who had no adventures to take part in the post-world war.
-She feels them be unlucky, for they have no opportunities to prove their merit.
+She feels they are unlucky, for they have no opportunities to prove their merit.
 The time she describes is the boring and uneventful period, following the World Wars and the Great Depression.
 So she feels that no hero gets to prove his valor at this time of “stuck record.”

-In the 3rd line, Plath talks of the talented cooks going jobless, for the talented hands have no work to do but kept idle at that time.
+In the 3rd line, Plath talks of the talented cooks going jobless, for the talented hands have no work to do but are kept idle at that time.
 It is also the poet’s reflection upon her own writing where she didn’t get much inspiration to write poetry.
 In the last two lines of the first stanza, the poet draws a connection between life at that time and the turning spit.
 Like the “mayor’s rotisserie,” life at that time was going “Round of its own accord.”
 The “round” means the cyclic motion of without much change in the progress.

 There’s no career in the venture